bharath5673/yolov5_BEV/README.md

 ## YOLOv5 Object Detection with Bird's Eye View and Tracking

-This project utilizes the YOLOv5 deep learning model to perform real-time object detection from images or video streams.
-In addition, it provides a Bird's Eye View (BEV) visualization, which offers a top-down perspective of the detected objects.
+This project utilizes the YOLOv5 deep learning model to perform real-time object detection for Advanced Driver Assistance Systems (ADAS).
+It provides a framework for detecting and tracking objects in the context of automotive safety and driver assistance applications. it provides a Bird's Eye View (BEV) visualization, which offers a top-down perspective of the detected objects.

 ![demo](demo.gif)

 ### Features

 - Real-time object detection using the YOLOv5 model.
+- Detection of various objects relevant to ADAS, such as vehicles, pedestrians, cyclists, and traffic signs.
 - Object tracking to maintain continuity and trajectory of detected objects.
 - Bird's Eye View (BEV) visualization of the detected objects in a simulated environment.
 - Customizable confidence threshold and class filtering.